Figure Skating — ICE DANCE

 After countless unforgettable moments with Scott, the pair decided to take some personal time to seek new challenges off the ice for the first time since they began their ice dancing careers together.

-As a cover girl for Canada’s Real Style Magazine, and with a recent feature in Vogue Japan, Tessa has been able to extend her on-ice interests in fashion, beauty and artistry while building a presence in Canada’s fashion community as a consistent presence on Toronto’s red carpets.
+As a two-time cover girl for Canada’s Real Style Magazine, and with a recent feature in Vogue Japan, Tessa has been able to extend her on-ice interests in beauty and artistry while building a presence in Canada’s fashion community as a consistent presence on Toronto’s red carpets.

 During their break, Tessa and Scott believed that they still had the competitive fire and artistic depth to make a return to their third Olympics which they announced live on CBC's Road to the Olympics.